swizzley/puppet-artifact/README.md

 ## Requirements

-These packages are not installed by this module.
+These packages are installed by this module, Note: dos2unix is not required if ```legacy => true``` and is only used to accomodate files that could be stored on windows file systems.

 ```
 package { ['curl', 'diffutils', 'grep', 'dos2unix']: ensure => 'installed' }